Brunch & Batter

 📖Recipe

-Move over tomato, there's a new fruit in town!
-This Strawberry Balsamic BLT is made with fresh seasonal strawberries, balsamic, crispy lettuce, and savory bacon, and then piled high in between two toasty slices of hearty bread.
-It's a unique way to showcase all the sweetness of strawberries.
+This Strawberry BLT Sandwich is made with fresh, seasonal strawberries, balsamic vinegar, crispy lettuce, peppery bacon, and then piled high between two toasty slices of hearty bread.
+It's a unique way to upgrade the classic BLT sandwich.

 5 from 1 vote